How to Concatenate Date/Day, Month, and Year in Excel

 months in plain text

-• The result obtained using both of the formulas above are not actual dates but rather texts.
-You need to convert them to dates to be able to apply desired Date Format.
+• The results obtained using both of the formulas above are not actual dates but rather texts.
+You need to convert them to dates to apply the desired Date Format.
 The two simple ways to do that are by adding a zero to them and by using the DATEVALUE function.

 =E5+0